IAR-Webops/IITMConnect/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within #iitmconnect, please send an e-mail to Yash Murty at yashmurty@gmail.com.
+If you discover a security vulnerability within #iitmconnect, please disclose the information responsibly by sending an email to Yash Murty at yashmurty@gmail.com and not by creating a github issue.
 All security vulnerabilities will be promptly addressed.